The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Linear spin-wave theory: qualitative agreement vs. failure

 \section{Linear spin-wave theory: qualitative agreement vs. failure}

-In order to discuss the discrepancy between the numerically established gap on TL at $h=0$, and gapless spin waves predicted by LSWT and to give some details on how the LSWT magnetization was calculated in Fig. \ref{fig1}, we repeat in the following the essential steps of the LSWT procedure by mainly following Ref. \onlinecite{toth15}.
-The aim is also to pinpoint the main steps and approximations which could be eventually upgraded to reproduce observed (gapped) physics.
-One starts with the standard AHM Hamiltonian,
+To discuss the discrepancy between the numerically established gap on TL at $h=0$, and gapless spin waves predicted by LSWT, we perform LSWT calculations by mainly following Ref. \onlinecite{toth15}.
+After obtaining classical ground states with three (A, B, C) or two sublattices (A, B) on TL or SqL and HcL, respectively (see also Fig.~\ref{fig1a}), one performs bosonisation and writes the Hamiltonian in terms of bosonic operators ($a_i$, $a_i^\dagger$).